China’s Sinopec uses Xerafy Xplorer RFID tags to track drill pipes at its Shengli oilfield

 The ability to now track individual joints of drill pipe has opened up new possibilities for improved documentation and process efficiency resulting in cost savings and risk reduction.
 Regulatory requirements, weather, and operating conditions make China’s oilfields one of the most challenging asset management environments on earth.
 During tripping operations, the drill pipes are exposed to high temperature, extreme pressure and vibrations, and chemical corrosion.

-The Xplorer tag links to data including the ID number, steel number, size and weight, production information, last usage information, asset maintenance records and other important information.
+The Xplorer tag links to data including the ID number, steel number, size and weight, production information, last usage information, asset maintenance records, and other important information.
 The stored information is transmitted to VictorySoft’s tracking system.
-By using a handheld RFID reader, the staff has been able to access key information both before and after scanning all drill pipes and will be able to get real time visibility when the assets need cleaning and maintenance, including when the drills need to be scrapped.
+By using a handheld RFID reader, the staff has been able to access key information both before and after scanning all drill pipes and will be able to get real-time visibility when the assets need cleaning and maintenance, including when the drills need to be scrapped.
 This greatly reduces the risk of leakage and rupture accidents which can cause the expedition to fail.
-With timely collection of raw data, management can use the data on-site to make quick and accurate decisions.
+With the timely collection of raw data, management can use the data on-site to make quick and accurate decisions.

-“Sinopec Shengli Oilfield has been on a look out for many years the implementation of an intelligent solution to identify and manage drill pipes to improve performance and reduce costs,” said Xu Haiting, general manager of VictorySoft’s technical development department.
+“Sinopec Shengli Oilfield has been on a lookout for many years the implementation of an intelligent solution to identify and manage drill pipes to improve performance and reduce costs,” said Xu Haiting, general manager of VictorySoft’s technical development department.
 “Xerafy’s Xplorer has opened up many important possibilities by allowing the operator to have traceability and advanced information of their processes throughout the tripping operation.
 The success of this RFID program validates the readiness — and value — of Xerafy Xplorer UHF RFID technology for drill pipe tracking.”